 OEIO/DE may review the Action Memo and discuss it with the CRU before submitting it to the ACRA.
 When the center and ORA/OEIO disagree on aspects of a recall or when the ACRA believes the health hazard evaluation or recall classification warrants additional medical review, OEIO/DE may request that an ad hoc committee be formed to review and recommend changes to the health hazard evaluation or recall classification.

 NOTE: FDA will normally evaluate, prepare, and approve necessary action memorandum on infant formula manufacturers' notifications submitted in compliance with section 412 of the Act within five calendar days.

 The CRU may classify Class II and III recalls without management review.
 However, unusual and/or potentially high profile recall issues should be brought to center management’s attention.

-When the ACRA approves the Recall Action Memorandum, the center and the district office is informed by OE/DCMO (via phone) of the ACRA's decision.
-The classification letter when signed by the ACRA will be mailed to the firm by DCMO.
+When the ACRA approves the Recall Action Memorandum, the center and the district office are informed by OEIO/DE (via e-mail) of the ACRA's decision.
+The classification letter when signed by the ACRA will be mailed to the firm by DE.
 Distribution copies of the final approved documents will be sent to the center and the district office as soon as they are available.
 The original action memorandum with appropriate signatures and comments will become a permanent part of the center's recall file.

 When the CRU receives the ACRA approved Action Memorandum and letter to the recalling firm, the CRU will update the RES recall application, including the center Internet Release page.
-The classification information is then transmitted to the district and OE/DCMO, and the updated information for the FDA website is forwarded for posting.
+The classification information is then transmitted to the district and OEIO/DE.

 For FDA requested recalls, the center’s compliance director ensures that the regulatory strategy cited in the recall recommendation and the action memorandum is supportable in the event the firm refuses the ACRA’s request to recall or fails to complete the recall effectively or in a timely manner.